Home > About Licensing > Frequently Asked Questions

-Downgrade rights (rights to use a prior version of a product) are granted as part of all the Volume Licensing agreements.
-However, you need to refer to the Microsoft Product List for particular downgrade paths for specific products because they may have migrated to other products or other editions.
+Downgrade rights (rights to use a prior version of a product) are granted as part of all the Volume Licensing Agreements.
+However, you need to refer to the Microsoft Product List for particular downgrade paths for specific products since they may have migrated to other products or other editions.

 For more information, see the Volume Licensing Brief for Downgrade Rights.

-No. Downgrade rights grant the end user the right to use prior versions of Microsoft software, not other editions of the software released at the same time, unless explicitly stated in the Product Use Rights or Product List (that is, Windows Server 2012 R2 Datacenter and Standard, SQL Server 2012 R2 Enterprise/Business Intelligence/Standard).
+No. Downgrade rights grant the end user with the right to use prior versions of Microsoft software, not other editions of the software released at the same time unless explicitly stated in the Product Use Rights or Product List (i.e. Windows Server 2008 R2 Enterprise/Datacenter, SQL Server 2008 R2 Enterprise/Datacenter).

-Note that Microsoft makes a distinction between the terms "version" and "edition" when referring to product licenses.
-The term "edition" means different functional offerings within a product family that are usually released at the same time (for example, Office Professional Plus 2013 and Office Standard 2013).
+Please note that Microsoft makes a distinction between the term "version" and "edition" when referring to product licenses.
+The term "edition" means different functional offerings within a product family that are usually released at the same time (e.g. Office Professional Plus 2010 and Office Standard 2010).
 The term "version" refers to different generations of a product family.
-Downgrade rights between the current generation (N), the prior generation (N-1), and the generation prior to that (N-2) are limited to the same functional editions within each version (for example, Windows 8 Pro downgrades to Windows 7 Professional).
+Downgrade rights between the current generation (N), the prior generation (N-1) and the generation prior to that (N-2) are limited to the same functional editions within each version (e.g. Windows 7 Professional downgrades to Windows Vista Business).

-Although you have the right to downgrade products, the Microsoft Volume Licensing Service Center (VLSC) generally provides download access only to the current (N) and the prior version (N-1) of products.
+While you have the right to downgrade products, in general, the Microsoft Volume Licensing Service Center (VLSC) provides download access only to the current (N) and the prior version (N-1) of products.
 Note: In addition to VLSC download software access, all Volume Licensing customers can choose to purchase physical media (CD/DVD) copies of their licensed software through their Microsoft reseller.

-Yes, you may use Volume Licensing media and a VLK to reimage the OEM PCs if you have a Volume Licensing agreement.
-If you are an Open customer, you must purchase at least one Windows Professional Upgrade license under the Open License authorization number to obtain the media and VLK(s).
+Yes, you may use Volume Licensing Media and a VLK to reimage those OEM PCs if you have a Volume Licensing agreement.
+Note, if you are an Open customer, you must purchase at least one Windows Professional Upgrade license under their Open License authorization number to obtain the media and VLK(s).